bringg/node-arnavmq/README.md

 You can override any or no of the property above.

-**Note:** if you enable the debug mode using the `AMQP_DEBUG=true` env var, but you do not attach any transport logger, the module will fallback to console.
+**Note:** if you enable the debug mode using the `AMQP_DEBUG=true` env var, but you do not attach any logger, the module will fallback to console.

 ## Documentation & resources